odlp/jet_black/README.md

 A black-box testing utility for command line tools, written in Ruby.
 Features:

-- Each session is within a unique temporary directory, outside the project
+- Each session takes place within a unique temporary directory, outside the project
 - Synchronously run commands then write assertions on the:
   - `stdout` / `stderr` content
   - exit status of the process
-- Convenient manipulate files in the temporary directory:
+- Conveniently manipulate files in the temporary directory:
   - Create files
   - Append content to files
   - Copy fixture files from your project